Business Travelers Actually Like Trips More Than Office Life (Video)

 For one type of worker, any time outside the office is time well spent — even if they're working.

-According to the latest Business Travel and Technology Global Survey from Egencia, the business travel arm of Expedia, 70 percent of business travelers find business trips more enjoyable than time spent in the office.
+According to a Business Travel and Technology Global Survey from Egencia, the business travel arm of Expedia, 70 percent of business travelers find business trips more enjoyable than time spent in the office.

 In fact, the idea of traveling for work is actually becoming more of a perk for many office workers.
 Another survey conducted by Booking.com found that 30 percent of employees would even take a lower paying job if it involved more travel for work.